 Root Issue: Lack of perceived recognition and acceptance from family.

-Acceptance builds healthy soil for growth of deep powerful roots through self-confidence.
-When parental leadership becomes absent, too strict or erratic, teens will often seek outside support.
-They will become increasingly attracted to other teens that are more rebellious (kids who are more “free” from parental control).
+Acceptance builds healthy soil for the growth of deep, powerful roots through self-confidence.
+When parental leadership becomes absent, too strict, or erratic, teens will often seek outside support.
+They will become increasingly attracted to other, more rebellious teens (kids who are more “free” from parental control).
 They may even become obsessed with keeping these new friends happy or showing them how much they can be like them.
 It can show up in the form of less commitment to school (loss of normally higher grades) and dropping out of extra-curricular activities (sports, clubs, etc.), increased “sick” days, being late to school, or skipping classes altogether.
-This can often be the beginning of substance misuse and the teen trying other risky behaviors that are new to them but not to their newfound friends.
+This can often be the beginning of substance misuse and the teen trying other risky behaviors new to them but not their newfound friends.

-This struggle is especially difficult because it often comes after water has already gone under the bridge.
-For the parent to now set ever increasingly restrictive boundaries will often cause the teen to interpret these new limitations as a further lack of acceptance of them, and greater proof that parental authority must be challenged.
+This struggle is complicated because it often comes after the water has already gone under the bridge.
+For the parent to now set ever-increasingly restrictive boundaries will often cause the teen to interpret these new limitations as a further lack of acceptance and greater proof that parental authority must be challenged.

-Parents tend to “over control” when they are feeling “out of control.”
+Parents tend to “over-control” when they are feeling “out of control.”
 But working on setting boundaries too late creates a unique bind that can become even more restricting and damaging to the overall relationship.
 The point is, don’t just put the squeeze on your teen.
-Instead, work on opening up your communications first, and find new ways to give him or her more freedom in healthy ways.
-They may not be the same ways your teen is requesting (which can be negative), but work hard on rebuilding your relationship and giving them positive outlets, one step at a time, to curb their appetite for more freedom.
+Instead, work on opening up your communications first and find new ways to give them more freedom in healthy ways.
+They may not be the same ways your teen is requesting (which can be negative) but work hard on rebuilding your relationship and giving them positive outlets, one step at a time, to curb their appetite for more freedom.

-In order to slow the mounting tensions within the home, parents may want to seek counseling support to gain some perspective on their unique situation and learn better ways to communicate with their teen.
+To slow the mounting tensions within the home, parents may want to seek counseling support to gain some perspective on their unique situation and learn better ways to communicate with their teen.
 A counselor can help the parents better understand what is going on and how to defuse the situation.
-At the beginning stages of this struggle, it is often better to attend counseling without the teen, in order to gain some guidance without the tension of the teen being in the room or the challenge of bringing him/her into therapy.
+At the beginning stages of this struggle, it is often better to attend counseling without the teen to gain some guidance without the tension of the teen being in the room or the challenge of bringing them into therapy.

-Forcing therapy on an oppositional teen often results in greater distancing because he or she resents being seen as the “patient” or the problem.
-However, if parents are unable to curb the trajectory of the teen’s negative behavior through improved parenting skills, it often becomes necessary to increase the intervention and include the teen in therapy.
-Outpatient therapy would be a first step.
-If that fails, placement in a secure residential setting, a therapeutic boarding school, may be called for, as this would allow teens some space to look at themselves and identify issues without the distraction of home life and the influences of their familiar peers.
+Forcing therapy on an oppositional teen often results in greater distancing because they resent being seen as the “patient” or the problem.
+However, if parents cannot curb the trajectory of the teen’s negative behavior through improved parenting skills, it often becomes necessary to increase the intervention and include the teen in therapy.
+Outpatient therapy would be the first step.
+If that fails, placement in a secure residential setting, a therapeutic boarding school, may be called for.
+This would allow teens some space to look at themselves and identify issues without the distraction of home life and the influences of their familiar peers.